TigerWang-SEU/rivet_screw/README.md

-# ros_ws
+# ros_screw
-The ros workspace repository, my work space for ros Kinetic.
+A ros software package for screwing rivets. the ros version is Kinetic.

 ## Including driver packages for the following hardware:
-  - Camera
-    - The Kinect-2 sensor
-    - The ZED stereo camera
   - RealSense
-  - Distance sensor
+    - realsense2_camera
-    - PMD CamBoard pico flexx
   - Pepperl+Fuchs R2000
+    - pepperl_fuchs
   - ScanCONTROL_2900-50
-  - Tracking Systems
-    - Phasespace
+    - microepsilon_scancontrol
-  - Robot
+  - Robot UR 10
     - Ur_modern_driver
+  - Atlas Copco Focus 6000
+    - focus-6000

+## URDF description is in syn_ur10_bringup package

+## object_localizer includes the neural network and rivet localizer

+## the control_node is in the motion_control package